saif-rahaman/saif-rahaman.github.io/_pages/about.md

   - /about.html
 ---

 Currently, I am a post-doctoral research associate at the Center for Nonlinear Studies in Los Alamos National Laboratory, USA.
 I obtained my PhD working with Prof. Lorenz Biegler in Chemical Engineering from Carnegie Mellon University, Pittsburgh in 2021.
-I did my Bachelors in Chemical Engineering Hons. (minor in Electrical Engineering) from Indian Institute of Technology Bombay in India 2016.
+I did my Bachelors (with Honors) in Chemical Engineering (minor in Electrical Engineering) from Indian Institute of Technology Bombay in India 2016.

 A data-driven personal website
 ======